rahulmllvrp/tp/docs/UserGuide.md

 `clear parties` will remove all parties while keeping your contacts untouched.
 Use `clear all` to remove both.

 **Q**: Can I undo a `clear all/contacts/parties` command?<br>
 **A**: Yes.
 If you accidentally clear data, you can immediately type `undo` to restore everything to its previous state.
-Only one level of undo is supported, so make sure to do it right after the clear command.
+Only one level of undo is supported.

 **Q**: Will clearing parties also delete the contacts assigned to them?<br>
 **A**: No. Clearing parties only removes the party entries.
 The contacts themselves will remain in the contact list.